Serving in Española, New Mexico

 Community Partner & Work Projects

-Global Volunteers has been asked to assist the district with several work projects.
-You may be asked to help with:
+Global Volunteers has been asked to assist the communities with several work projects.
+You may be asked to help:

 Service Program Logistics